 I heard my mother take a tentative step back.
 He was scaring her.
 He was always scaring her.
 She didn't feel at home in her own house anymore.
 But it was her duty to take care of her troubled offspring.
 With only one left, she'd protect me with her life.
 "No. No, you said you wouldn't.
 Harold, honey-"

 "Don't."
 Even though I couldn't see him...
 I knew.
-I knew his hand was raised and read to strike.
+His hand was raised and read to strike.
 My heart cracked, and I was sure they could hear my uneven breathing.
-"Don't try to sweet talkme this time.
+"Don't try to sweet talk me this time.
 I am this close.
 This close.
 She needs to go."
-His words were like the sharpst icicles.

 "Haro-" My mother's voice broke, but she fought on.
 This wasn't the first time.
 She could take a punch for her daughter, but her daughter couldn't let her mother do that for her.
 I rushed in the door with a trembling battle cry.